ros2/design/articles/101_build_tool.md

 Considering the use case that a user might want to invoke the build system of each package manually it is beneficial if the build system already provides as much of the environment setup as possible.
 That avoids forcing the user to manually take care of the environment setup when not using a build tool.

+### Out of Scope

+To clarify the scope of this article a few related topics are explicitly enumerated even though they are not being considered.

+#### Build System

+Any build system related functionality (which is not directly relevant for the build tool) is not considered in this article.

+##### Mixing Different Build Systems

+The unified build tool will support different build systems in order to satisfy the described goals.
+If packages using different build system inter-operate with each other correctly depends also to a large degree on the build system.
+While the build tool should ensure that it doesn't prevent that use case this article will not cover the use case of mixing multiple build systems in a single workspace (e.g. ROS 1 packages using `catkin` with ROS 2 packages using `ament_cmake`).

+#### Fetch Source Code

+The build tool does not cover the steps necessary to fetch the sources of the to-be-built packages.
+There are already tools to help with this.
+For example, the list of repositories that need to be fetched is provided either by a hand crafted `.rosinstall` or `.repos` file or by using [rosinstall_generator](http://wiki.ros.org/rosinstall_generator) to generate one.
+The list of repositories can then be fetched with one of several tools, like [rosinstall](http://wiki.ros.org/rosinstall) or [wstool](http://wiki.ros.org/wstool) in the case of a `.rosinstall` file, or [vcstool](https://github.com/dirk-thomas/vcstool) in the case of a `.repos` file.

+#### Install Dependencies

+The build tool also does not provide a mechanism to install any dependencies required to build the packages.
+In the ROS ecosystem [rosdep](http://wiki.ros.org/rosdep) can be used for this.

+#### Create Binary Packages

+The build tool also does not create binary packages (e.g. a Debian package).
+In the ROS ecosystem [bloom](http://wiki.ros.org/bloom) is used to generate the required metadata and then platform dependent tools like `dpkg-buildpackage` build binary packages.

 ## Existing Build Systems

 In the following the build systems being used in the ROS ecosystem are briefly described.

+### CMake

+[CMake](https://cmake.org/) is a cross-platform build system generator.
+Projects specify their build process with platform-independent `CMakeLists.txt` files.
+Users build a project by using CMake to generate a build system for a native tool on their platform, e.g. `Makefiles` or `Visual Studio projects`.

 ### catkin